everettraven/wranglr/README.md

 `synkr` is a CLI tool designed to help you fetch "work items" from various sources and filter them via a [Starlark](https://github.com/bazelbuild/starlark) configuration file.

-"Work items" is intentionally vague for now as we continue to identify what things developers need to keep track of in their day-to-day.
+"Work items" is intentionally vague for now as I continue to identify what things developers need to keep track of in their day-to-day.

 Currently, `synkr` only has support for fetching GitHub issues and pull requests.

-In the future, `synkr` might support fetching items from things like Jira, Google Docs, Slack, and beyond.
+In the near-term, it is planned to add support for Jira.
+Longer-term support for other Jira-like tools may be added.

-Long-term, the goal of `synkr` is to free engineers of the overhead associated with organizing and keeping track of their tasks allowing them to focus on what they do best - engineer.
+Long-term, the goal of `synkr` is to free engineers of the overhead associated with organizing and keeping track of their tasks allowing them to focus on what they do best - be an engineer.

 ## Installation